sifank/NexDome_Beaver/README.md

 - Click on the 'Measure Home' button to initialize the rotator.
 This will find and measure the home sensor on the rotator and set all the parameters.
 - The 'Find Home' button will find the home sensor then calculate and set all the max/min/acceleration/timeout settings
-  - You should not change these unless you really know what you are doing!
+- Settings fields:
-  - If either the rotator or shutter unit is turned off (zero values for the max/min, etc), you should redo the home procedures
+  - You should not change these unless you know what you are doing!
   - To reset the rotator parameters back to defaults, click the 'Measure Home' button
 - To Park or unPark the dome or goto Home, see the Main tab